Favourited 379 times

 We have a wooden cabin at the bottom of our land with compost toilet for our guests.
 This will be your home during your stay.
 It sleeps two and is very basic but comfortable.
 There is no Wifi in the cabin, though you can connect to ours at times.

-Cooking facilities are provided so you can make your own food, we will probably all take lunch together and the occasional dinner, but you will be responsible for all other meals, we will of course provide the food.
+Cooking facilities are provided so you can make your own food, we will sometimes take lunch together and the occasional dinner, but you will be responsible for all other meals, we will of course provide the food.
 If the weather is good you can cook on an open fire outside.
-We eat mainly vegan food with vegetables from our farm so anything outside of this diet you will have to provide yourself.
+We eat mainly vegan food with vegetables from our farm.
+We provide you with the raw ingredients for you to cook from scratch so anything outside of this diet you will have to provide yourself.
 What we don't grow ourselves, we buy from other local, chemical free growers.
+If you are not comfortable cooking from scratch then you may struggle with this diet.

 There is no shower in the cabin, however, you can shower at our house, or if you are brave, you can have a splash in the nearby stream!
 We have plans to eventually put in a solar shower.